 - Choosing: Most courts uphold a biological parent’s right to raise their child as he/she sees fit.
 This isn’t an unlimited right since there are obviously life choices and lifestyles that could be harmful to a child, which is why #2 is so important.

 - Interests of the Child: The overriding criteria most courts will use when examining a parenting plan are the “best interests of the child.”
-Different jurisdictions have their own standards, but there is amazing commonality among most courts:
+Davies Family Lawyers Perth state that different jurisdictions have their own standards, but there is amazing commonality among most courts:

 - The mental and physical health of the child